-- 7.7.6 (C) All existing plantings on peat are managed according to the 'RSPO Manual on Best Management Practices (BMPs) for existing oil palm cultivation on peat', version 2 (2018) and associated audit guidance. - 7.7.7 (C) All areas of unplanted and set-aside peatlands in the managed area (regardless of depth) are protected as "peatland conservation areas"; new drainage, road building and power lines by the unit of certification on peat soils is prohibited; peatlands are managed in accordance with the 'RSPO BMPs for Management and Rehabilitation of Natural Vegetation Associated with Oil Palm Cultivation on Peat', version 2 (2018) and associated audit guidance. - 7.8 Practices maintain the quality and availability of surface and groundwater. - 7.8.1 A water management plan is in place and implemented to promote more efficient use and continued availability of water sources and to avoid negative impacts on other users in the catchment.
-The plan addresses the following: - 7.8.1a The unit of certification does not restrict access to clean water or contribute to pollution of water used by communities. - 7.8.1 b Workers have adequate access to clean water. - 7.8.2 (C) Water courses and wetlands are protected, including maintaining and restoring appropriate riparian and other buffer zones in line with 'RSPO Manual on BMPs for the management and rehabilitation of riparian reserves' (April 2017). - 7.8.3 Mill effluent is treated to be in compliance with national regulations.
-Discharge quality of mill effluent, especially Biochemical Oxygen Demand (BOD), is regularly monitored. - 7.8.4 Millwaterusepertonne of FFB is monitored and recorded.
+Criteria Indicator ToC Outcomes 7.7 No new planting on peat, regardless of depth after 15 November 2018 and all peatlands are managed responsibly.
+(Continued) 7.7.6 (C) All existing plantings on peat are managed according to the 'RSPO Manual on Best Management Practices (BMPs) for existing oil palm cultivation on peat', Version 2 (2018) and associated audit guidance.
+(C) All areas of unplanted and set-aside peatlands in the managed area (regardless of depth) are protected as "peatland conservation areas"; new drainage, road building and power lines by the unit of certification on peat soils is prohibited; peatlands are managed in accordance with the 'RSPO BMPs for Management and Rehabilitation of Natural Vegetation Associated with Oil Palm Cultivation on Peat', Version 2 (2018) and associated audit guidance.
+Ecosystems protected; Reduced pollution; Productivity optimised

+Criteria Indicator ToC Outcomes 7.8 Practices maintain the quality and availability of surface and groundwater.
+7.8.1 A water management plan is in place and implemented to promote more efficient use and continued availability of water sources and to avoid negative impacts on other users in the catchment.
+The plan addresses the following: a) The unit of certification does not restrict access to clean water or contribute to pollution of water used by communities. b) Workers have adequate access to clean water.
+Note: For Potable Water Standards on Water Quality - we recommend that you refer to the code (SLS 21:2021).
+And for hygiene practices for collecting, processing and marketing of Ecosystems protected; Reduced pollution; Resource use minimised 7.8.2 (C) Water courses and wetlands are protected, including maintaining and restoring appropriate riparian and other buffer zones in line with the 'RSPO Manual on BMPs for the Management and Rehabilitation of Riparian Reserves' (April 2017).
+7.8.3 Mill effluent is treated to be in compliance with national regulations.
+Discharge quality of mill effluent, especially Biochemical Oxygen Demand (BOD), is regularly monitored.
+7.8.4 Mill water use per tonne of FFB is monitored and recorded.